lastmile-ai/aiconfig/workshops/Stanford/README.md

-# Building a Generative AI App with LastMile AI
+# Building a Generative AI App with LastMile AI (Stanford x LastMile AI)

 This workshop walks you through how to build a generative AI app with open-source LastMile AI tools.
+Workshop Date: November 14, 2023

 ## Tools